Skip to content

 • Managed terminal sessions for each AI tool, with scrollback preserved when you switch between them

-• @mention autocomplete that queries your live Bricks site for pages, sections, classes, colors, components, and media
+• @mention autocomplete that queries your live Bricks site for pages, sections, query loops, products, classes, colors, components, and media

 • Prompt presets for common workflows like generating sections, pulling pages, and converting HTML